palera1n/palera1n/README.md

 iOS 15.0-15.4.1 work in progress semi-tethered checkm8 "jailbreak"

 # What does this do?
 It boots the device with AMFI patches.
 Eventually, I want it to automatically install Pogo by Amy.
 For now, it has to be installed with TrollStore.
 You can get an IPA [here](https://nightly.link/elihwyma/Pogo/workflows/build/main/Pogo.zip).
+There is **no tweak injection yet**.

 **NOTE**: `sudo usbmuxd -p -f` should fix most USB issues on Linux.